A Meaningful Life: Making a Real Difference in Today’s World

 Buying meat, eggs, and dairy causes unnecessary suffering.

 We can each choose not to cause this suffering.

-While leafleting colleges across the country in the mid-90s, Jack was often told, “I was veg for a while, but I didn’t feel healthy.”
-This real-world feedback, still heard by leafleters today, stands in stark contrast to the “vegetarianism is a wonder diet/meat is a deadly poison” message favored by some activists.
+Activists sometime hear, “I was veg for a while, but I didn’t feel healthy.”
+There are also many stories along these lines on the Internet.
+This real-world feedback stands in stark contrast to the “vegetarianism is a wonder diet/meat is a deadly poison” message favored by some activists.

 Even a moderate health argument doesn’t hold sway over most people – especially young people.
 But the health argument is worse than an inefficient use of our limited resources.
 When we recite amazing claims, the public often hears it as dishonest propaganda.
 This ultimately hurts animals, because most people will then dismiss all animal advocates.
 Those few who do try a vegetarian diet because of its purported “magical properties” will likely quit if they don’t immediately lose weight, increase their energy, etc. They will then tell everyone how awful they felt as a vegetarian, and how much better they feel now as a meat eater.
 Just one failed vegetarian can counter the efforts of many advocates.